DanXi-Dev/DanXi/README_EN.md

 - Tree Hole
 - View timetable and export as .ics file
 - Show Notices from Academic Affairs Office
+- View exam schedule and export as .ics file

 (Fudan changed the API behaviour a lot around Jan 2021.
 Some features are unavailable.)
 This application is still at the very initial development stage, welcome to join the development and donation~